Posts Tagged With: Proverbs 31

 Proverbs 31

-In Judaism, the Proverbs 31 woman is often taught as an allegory for the Holy Spirit (Ruach HaKodesh), Wisdom, Torah, Shekinah (Divine Presence), Shabbat, and the Soul.
-At first glance this may seem odd, but we must remember that most Jewish rabbis, teachers, and sages can read, write, and speak Hebrew fluently.
-This knowledge allows them to see many things in the original text that isn’t obvious in English.
+In Judaism, the Proverbs 31 woman is often taught as an allegory for the Holy Spirit (Ruach HaKodesh), Wisdom, Torah, the Shekinah (Divine Presence), Shabbat, and/or the soul.
+At first glance this might seem odd, but most Jewish scholars and teachers read, write, and speak Hebrew.
+This knowledge opens the Biblical text in ways that English cannot.
 We will focus on two of these allegories in particular: Wisdom and the Holy Spirit.

 Wisdom

-“Wisdom” is the primary character in the Book of Proverbs, and is personified as a woman.
-If this is a foreign concept to you, I suggest stopping right now to read through this wisdom book.
-It will become apparent that Proverbs often depicts two women, one righteous and one wicked, to contrast two types of people.
-These are the good and evil inclinations[1] that every person possesses.
+“Wisdom” is the primary character in the Book of Proverbs, and she is personified as a woman.
+If this is a foreign concept to you, take some time to read through this book.
+Proverbs depicts two women, one righteous and one wicked, to contrast two types of people (or ways of thinking and behaving).
+These two “ways” are within every human being.
+Sometimes they are referred to as the good and evil inclinations[1] or spiritual battle between the spirit and the flesh.
 King Solomon personifies good and evil in order to teach his son (and us) discernment.
-YHWH and Solomon instruct us to choose to follow our good inclination (or our spirit, rather than the flesh).
+Adonai and Solomon instruct one to choose to follow their good inclination (or one’s spirit [in Messiah], rather than the flesh).

 Like the seven branches on the ONE golden Menorah, Isaiah, Zechariah, Yeshua (Jesus), and John all write about the Holy Spirit having seven attributes (branches).
-If you wish to learn about the seven spirits of God in depth, I suggest finding a Creation Gospel[5] trainer and exploring this fascinating topic.
+If you wish to learn about the seven spirits of God in depth, I can pair you with a Creation Gospel[5] trainer who can guide through Dr. Alewine’s thematic workbook.
 Here are some of the verses that attest to the seven.

 The Spirit of the LORD will rest on Him, The spirit of wisdom and understanding, The spirit of counsel and strength, The spirit of knowledge and the fear of the LORD.
 (Is.
 11:2)